 What can be said at this point about the group of unvaccinated people in Germany?
 Which strategies are most effective in increasing the willingness to be vaccinated?
 What is the relation between enforcement, public trust and vaccine acceptance?

-On a broader level, what could be the learnings for public health about strengthening citizen compliance?
-In light of these findings and recent trends, which shape should the vaccination campaigns take for the remainder of the pandemic – not only in Germany but on the level of cooperation?
+On a broader level, what could be the learnings for global health about strengthening citizen compliance?
+In light of these findings and recent trends, which shape should the vaccination campaigns take for the remainder of the pandemic – not only in Germany but on the level of international cooperation?

 Researchers of the Cluster of Excellence “Contestations of the Liberal Script – SCRIPTS”, the Cluster of Excellence “The Politics of Inequality” as well as Public and Global Health experts from medicinal research, governmental institutions such as the Federal Foreign Office (Auswärtiges Amt) and/or international organizations discuss these and other questions.
 The aim is to foster an interdisciplinary knowledge exchange between theory and practice, between science, public administration and society.

 This is a hybrid event taking place at the Humboldt Lab, Berlin.

 Attendance on site: Please register here in our registration portal.
 Free Admission.